zhuohongwei/UIView-Anchors/README.md

 `.eq`, `.ge`, and `.le` stands for equals, greater than or equals, and less than or equals respectively.

 All available layout properties are prefixed with p.
-For example, `pRight` stands for property right.
+For example, `pRight` stands for the right layout property.

 The following properties are available: